 Wayne is a somewhat ethnically-diverse town.
 The people who call Wayne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wayne residents report their race to be White, followed by Asian.
-Important ancestries of people in Wayne include Irish, German, Italian, English, Polish and French.
+Important ancestries of people in Wayne include German, Italian, English, and Polish.

 The most common language spoken in Wayne is English.
 Other important languages spoken here include Chinese and Spanish.